Royal Ascot is an event like no other. It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

 Ladies

-• A hat or fascinator is recommended
+• A hat or fascinator is recommended.

-• No sport shorts or shirts
+• Sport shorts or shirts are not allowed.

 Gentlemen

-• A jacket, collared shirt and full-length trousers are recommended
+• A jacket, collared shirt, and full-length trousers are recommended.